francescortiz/protosum-lib/README.md

   - see jsdoc for updated documentation
   - new PCEventDispatcher(); // Creates and event dispatcher instance
-  - window.CustomEvent = PacaClass('CustomEvent', PCEvent); // Extends class PCEvent to create a custom event.
+  - window.CustomEvent = ProtoSum('CustomEvent', PCEvent); // Extends class PCEvent to create a custom event.

  PCEventDispatcher methods: